 Environment, Heritage and Policy

-Number of Scholarships: Up to 85 fully funded scholarships will be awarded.
+Number of Awards: Up to 85 fully funded financial aid positions will be awarded.

 Eligibility: The Scottish Funding Council has attached specific eligibility criteria to the taught postgraduate places at the University of Stirling.
 These places are open for applicants domiciled in Scotland and the European Union.

 You are eligible to apply for a funded place if you are:

 - A permanent resident of Scotland for at least 3 years prior to the start of the programme on 1 August (i.e. living in Scotland for a purpose other than studying) OR

 - An EU national (with the exception of England, Northern Ireland, Wales) residing in your own country for 3 years prior to the start of the programme on 1 August OR

 - An EU national (with the exception of England, Northern Ireland, Wales) exercising your right of free movement anywhere in the UK or the EU and permanently domiciled in the EU for 3 years prior to the start of the programme on 1 August OR

 - A non-UK and non-EU applicant with indefinite leave to remain in the UK and permanently domiciled in Scotland for a purpose other than education for 3 years prior to the start of the programme on 1 August.